scipy-conference/scipy_proceedings/papers/brett_naul/brett_naul.rst

 Example EEG dataset analysis
 ============================
-In this example we'll compare
-various techniques for epilepsy detection using a classic EEG time series dataset from Andrzejak et al. [?].
+In this example we'll compare various techniques for epilepsy detection using a classic EEG time series dataset from Andrzejak et al. [?].
 The raw data are separated into five classes: Z, O, N, F, and S; we will consider a three-class classification problem of distinguishing normal (Z, O), interictal (N, F), and ictal (S) signals.
 We'll show how to perform the exact same analysis using both the backend Python library and the web frontend.

-#Here we present an example analysis of a light curve dataset from astronomy
-#performed using both the Python library and the equivalent frontend workflow.
+..
+Here we present an example analysis of a light curve dataset from astronomy performed using both the Python library and the equivalent frontend workflow.
-#The problem involves classifying light curves (i.e., time series consisting
-#of times, star brightness values (in magnitudes), and measurement errors) based
-#on the type of star from which they were collected.
-We follow the approach
-#of [?] using the same 810 training examples but with a reduced set of features
+   The problem involves classifying light curves (i.e., time series consisting of times, star brightness values (in magnitudes), and measurement errors) based on the type of star from which they were collected.
+We follow the approach of [?] using the same 810 training examples but with a reduced set of features for simplicity.
-#for simplicity.

 Python library
 --------------